sumansaha66/stock-ranking-using-list-wise-approach/README.md

 # stock-ranking-using-list-wise-approach
 This repository contains necessary code for the paper "Stock Ranking Prediction Using List-Wise Approach and Node Embedding Technique".
 The paper was published in [IEEE Access](https://ieeexplore.ieee.org/document/9461199).

 We have built our codes on top of the [Temporal_Relational_Stock_Ranking](https://github.com/fulifeng/Temporal_Relational_Stock_Ranking) repository.
 That was our baseline.
+However, that repository was created using Tensorflow 1. version.
+We have updated the code for Tensorflow 2.0+ versions.

 # Environment
 Python > 3.5 & Tensorflow > 2.0